green-dino/achieving_standards/docs/index.md

 ---

 ## Step 1: Understanding the Framework

-- Explanation of the five key components: Loops, Functions, Playbooks, Mappings, Roles
+- There are  5(five) key components: Loops, Functions, Playbooks, Mappings, Roles

 ---
 ## Step 2: Defining Roles and Access

 - Explanation of how users select their work roles and gain access based on responsibilities

 ---
 ## Step 3: Trouble Ticket Management

 - Description of the Trouble Tickets component and its role in addressing problems, initiating changes, and submitting requests

 ---
 ## Step 4: Task Execution

 - Explanation of how tasks are organized within blocks and assigned to specific users based on their roles

 ---
 ## Step 5: Playbooks for Guidance

 - Description of how playbooks provide step-by-step instructions for executing specific tasks

 ---
 ## Step 6: Task Completion and Progress Tracking

 - Explanation of how users use the Trouble Tickets system to view, create, edit, and monitor tasks

 ---
 ## Step 7: Managing Change Control

 - Description of the process of creating, starting, and completing ChangeControlRecords and ChangeImplementationPlans

 ---
 ## Conclusion
 - Benefits of utilizing a framework for organizational efficiency and productivity